 - Customer Team – The end user team or the departmental heads, who have the complete working knowledge of the business process.

 Apart from these common modules, few industrial specific modules are available as per the targeted customers.
-For example, a “manufacturing ERP” may have a “production planning” module, a “pharma ERP” may have a “doctor patient” module and a “education ERP” may have a “student” module and so on.
+For example, a “manufacturing ERP” may have a “production planning” module, a “pharma ERP” may have a “doctor-patient” module and an “education ERP” may have a “student” module and so on.

 So, the quality factor should be enabled with some pre-defined metrics to be shared well in advance with all the stakeholders in the above list.